rodrigomaia06/sendmailwarningmem/README.md

 SendMailWarningMem
 ======
 Sends you an email when RAM on you PC is greater than a set value set by you.
 Written in BASH and Python.

 ## Prerequisites:
 * Having "Less Secure Apps" activated on sender's account: https://myaccount.google.com/lesssecureapps
+* Having a DEBIAN based distro

 # Installation: